Learn Python with Talk Python's 270 hours of courses

 52:00 It's going to be so bad.

-52:17 Right, like there's a lot of people kind of stuck, and I think embracing the idea of refactoring, maybe not in the traditional by-hand effect of Martin Fowler's original book, but we have tools that do a lot of this automatically, or almost automatically, you know, right-click and ask it to.
+52:19 And I think embracing the idea of refactoring, maybe not in the traditional by-hand effect of Martin Fowler's original book, but, you know, we have tools that do a lot of this automatically or almost automatically, you know, right-click and ask it to.

-52:33 I definitely think people should at least catch the zen of it, if not go through the book, Cause the tools will take care of it.
+52:33 I definitely think people should at least catch the zen of it, if not go through the book, because the tools will take care of it.

-52:49 So a lot of actually what we've spoken about so far can be found in this book as well.
+52:49 So, a lot of actually what we've spoken about so far can be found in this book as well, right?

-52:54 And I think overall the, the goal of refactoring is to keep that technical depth in check.
+52:54 And I think overall, the goal of refactoring is to keep that technical depth in check, right?

-53:16 You thought it was one thing, but as you got further into it, you're like, you know, that part is actually the, that's where the problem is.
+53:16 You thought it was one thing, but as you got further into it, you're like, you know, that part's actually, that's where the problem is.

 53:26 Yeah, that's a good point.